 Pods WordPress Custom Post Type Plugins list

 With the Pods WordPress custom post type plugin, you can create any type of content irrespective of its complexity.
-With an easy to use interface, you can manage custom fields and content types.
+With a smooth interface, you can manage custom fields and content types.
+Pods let’s you manage all of your content needs with just one framework.
+You can easily create custom content types, custom taxonomies, as well as advanced content types by using the custom tables.
+You can also create custom settings pages with Pods in just seconds.

 Pros: